 Beneficiaries must meet the eligibility criteria and be able to complete all stages and requirements of the scheme.

 Improve your knowledge and skills to better equip you to start and run your business.
 Specialist mentoring and training to assist with planning and growing your business.

 What is the grant available for?

-All aspects of starting a first of a new business.
+The grant is available for all aspects of starting a new business.